-The crest of Stone represents the present and former industries of the town and county.
+9.17 The crest of Stone represents the present and former industries of the town and county.
 The wheatsheaf represents agriculture, whilst the tun represents the brewing industry.
 The chevron and the Stafford Knot are taken from the county crest.
 The two black lozenges represent that Stone lies between the former North and South Staffordshire coalfields.
 The shoemaker's knife and awl represent the town's once famous boot and shoe industry.
 The coat of arms is surmounted by the mantling and a demi pegasus issuing from a Naval crown taken from the arms of John Jervis, Earl St Vincent.
 The motto: Sit Saxum Firmum is Latin for Let the Stone be Firm.

-Demographics:
+10. Demographics:

-Stone is a relatively affluent market town with both a growing and ageing population.
+- 10.1 Stone is a relatively affluent market town with both a growing and ageing population.
 As detailed earlier, according to the 2011 national census the population of the town was 16,385, an increase of 33% since 1991 and an increase of 11% over the 10 years since 2001.
-An estimated 49% of the population fall into socio-economic groups A, B, C1 compared with 41% for Stafford Borough as a whole.

-According to the Staffordshire Observatory, the population of Stone can be anticipated to increase by at least a further 20% by 2031 implying a population of 20,000.
-This growth will be driven primarily by new housing and increased longevity.
-The residents live in approximately 6,500 households providing an average number of inhabitants per household of 2.5.
+An estimated 49% of the population fall into socio-economic groups A, B, C1 compared with 41% for Stafford Borough as a whole. - 10.2 According to the Staffordshire Observatory, the population of Stone can be anticipated to increase by at least a further 20% by 2031 implying a population of 20,000.
+This growth will be driven - primarily by new housing and increased longevity.
+The residents live in approximately 6,500 households providing an average number of inhabitants per household of 2.5. - 10.3 The number of senior citizens is expected to double over the period between 2011 and 2031 and may represent 35% of the population (7,000) by 2031.
+According to EJNSA, at least 15% (1,000) of this older population may be living alone.